Skip to Main Content

 Narrative Citation (Paraphrase)

-Author (Date), Author and Author (Date), or Author et al. (Date) for dictionaries with three or more authors, e.g.: Waite (2012)
+Author (Date), Author and Author (Date), or Author et al. (Date) for dictionaries with three or more authors, e.g.: In the Pocket Oxford English Dictionary, Waite provides a helpful mnemonic to remember the spelling of "parallel" (2012).

 Narrative Citation (Direct Quotation)